 It is also believed that a pilgrim is someone who travels a considerable distance in carrying out this goal while leaving behind the comforts of home.

-Does this automatically bar anyone living or born in Santiago de Compostela walking the Camino as a pilgrimage?
-It is an odd thought isn’t it, leaving home, going to St Jean Pied de Port and walking home as a pilgrimage?
+Does this automatically bar anyone living or born in Santiago de Compostela from walking the Camino as a pilgrimage?
+It is an odd though isn’t it, leaving home, going to St Jean Pied de Port, and walking home as a pilgrimage?

 But they are walking a considerable distance and leaving behind the comforts of home.

 It is easy for me to see the Camino as a pilgrimage, I travel to a foreign land, I don’t understand the language, I carry all the belonging I need, and eventually, I finish at a Holy place after walking for a month.